shuheng-mo/Taichi-Kaleidoscope/README.md

     ```
     # install all the dependencies using pip
     $ pip install requirements.txt

+    # building the utils wheel by setup.py
+    $ pip install .

     # or create conda environment by
     $ conda env create -f environment.yml
     ```